Burning Tree Club: Discrimination

 There are no women's locker rooms or bathrooms at Burning Tree.
 No women are permitted inside the club at all, not even for service reasons or parties, with rare exceptions.
 A recent allowance was made for the spring cocktail party, and women are allowed into the pro shop in December to holiday shop for their husbands.
 They can do this only by appointment, during very restrictive hours, and only on Saturdays.

 The exclusion of women has extended to Supreme Court Justices, as Sandra Day O'Connor was not invited to join.
 Even working female U.S. Secret Service agents have been turned away.
 Women U.S. Army EOD (explosive ordnance disposal) personnel have been turned away.

 Popular culture

 In the Seinfeld episode "The Bottle Deposit", Elaine bids on a set of golf clubs supposedly used by President John F. Kennedy at Burning Tree Club on the morning of the Bay of Pigs Invasion.

-In his 2021 novel "Into the Ether", author David Sherer portrays a scene where President Stanton discovers the case of the missing protagonist Dr. Adrian Wren while reading The Washington Post during lunch at Burning Tree Country Club.
+In the 1994 book Watergate, author Fred Emery mentions Gordon Liddy tracking down U.S. Attorney General Richard Kleindienst the day after the Watergate break-in at a luncheon at the club after a round of eighteen holes and "violently gesturing" at him and soon going with him and Powell Moore of the Committee for the Re-Election of the President to a small room off the locker area where President Dwight D. Eisenhower was recalled to have played cards after a round on the Burning Tree course.
+In the book, after hearing that although John N. Mitchell did not ask directly, he personally requested that Kleindienst as Attorney General arrange for Watergate burgular James W. McCord, Jr. to be released before his true identity (as a former Central Intelligence Agency employee and security coordinator for CRP) was found out; Kleindienst, in a profanity-laced tirade, refused to do so, said that Mitchell "knows me well enough to call himself if he has anything more like that to say to me" for any such request, and that he couldn't and wouldn't do it.